juhasev/sample-ninja-help/rewards-tremendous.md

 ## Tremendous

-Tremendous lets you reward panelists with merchant gift cards, prepaid Visa cards, PayPal payouts, bank transfers and charity donations across 200+ countries and dozens of currencies.
+Tremendous lets you reward panelists with merchant gift cards, prepaid Visa cards, PayPal payouts, bank transfers, and charity donations across 200+ countries and dozens of currencies.

 Unlike the other reward partners, **Sample Ninja sends the Tremendous reward email itself**.
-Tremendous hands back a redemption link and your panel emails it to the panelist, using an email template you control.
+Tremendous hands back a redemption link, and your panel emails it to the panelist, using an email template you control.
 See **The Reward Email** below.

-If you do not have a Tremendous account yet, visit www.tremendous.com to create one.

 #### Before You Start

 You will need:

-1. A Tremendous account with a funded balance (**Tremendous dashboard → Billing**).
+A Tremendous account with a funded balance (**Tremendous dashboard → Billing**).
 Rewards are paid from this pre-funded balance.

+OR

+Sandbox account to try things out.
+You can create one out by visiting https://app.testflight.tremendous.com

-2. An API key, created in the Tremendous dashboard under **Team settings → Developers → API keys**.
+**Final step:** Create an API key, created in the Tremendous dashboard under **Team settings → Developers → API keys**.

 > Keep your API key secret.
 Anyone holding the key can send rewards from your balance.
 The key is stored encrypted and is never displayed again after saving — if you lose it, create a new one in the Tremendous dashboard and update the configuration.